zasdfgbnm/tcg/README.md

 ```
 tcg set poincare cpu.max "550000 10000"
 ```
 to limit the CPU usage to about 90% on my computer.
 Please note that the two numbers depend on the number of cores in your computer, so don't just copy and paste the number above!
+The above `550000 10000` means, for every 10000 periods, the cgroup are allowed to use at most 550000 periods.
+My computer has 32 cores and 64 threads, so it can use at most 640000 for every 10000 periods.
+Limiting it to 550000 will allow 90000 spare periods for other tasks.

+For detailed information, please check [Linux kernel's cgroup v2 documentation](https://www.kernel.org/doc/Documentation/cgroup-v2.txt).

 To relax this limit, simply do: